Edmon CHUNG, Chief Executive Officer

 She has organized the production of 5th Asian Film Awards Ceremony in Hong Kong.
 As well as participated the 29th and 30th Hong Kong Film Awards Ceremony.

-As a Webmaster in a rapidly growing company, this snowboarder from Canada has the savoury responsibilities of managing server/audio/visual systems and websites, as well as handling graphic design projects for DotAsia Organisation.
-Kelvin’s enthusiasm for technology and the internet coupled with a passion for design has allowed him to thrive in this high-octane role.
+As a Web Technologist in a rapidly growing company, this graphics-designing snowboarder from Canada has the savoury responsibilities of managing server/audio/visual systems and websites, for DotAsia Organisation.
+Kelvin’s enthusiasm for technology and problem-solving coupled with a passion for design has allowed him to thrive in this high-octane role.

 For over 20 years, Kelvin has held a wide range of technical and creative roles within the Information Technology Industry – having worked in major enterprises such as MOJO Radio Station (AM640), Computer City, UPS, and finally IBM where he led major IT projects for 5 years before moving to Hong Kong where he joined an IT startup firm and eventually joining DotAsia Organisation.

-Kelvin holds a Business/Marketing Degree from the Royal Melbourne Instute of Technology and has completed a Web Development program at Centennial College in Canada.
+Kelvin holds a Business/Marketing Degree from the Royal Melbourne Institute of Technology and has completed a Web Development program at Centennial College in Toronto, Canada.

 As a pleasant and professional specialist in PR & marketing in media, retail and FMCG sectors , Karry has developed a proven network with media and commercial partners for 5 years.
 In addition to the valuable experience in GroupM & New Media Group as Content Manager, her strength in content development in various media channels did contribute to achieve the company & clients’ expectation with awards recognition.